"Time travel - Museum of Trossingen"

 one of which with the complete skull preserved.

 (The turtle was depicted on a German commemorative postmark in 1988

-These primeval turtles are among the most valuable fossils ever found in Germany, because they provide detailed information
+These primeval turtles are among the most valuable fossils ever found in Germany,

-insights into the early evolution of this reptilian group.
+the early evolution of this reptilian group.

 The excavation ended rather tragically after a worker died in an accident.

 Due to rain-related landslides in the marl -